 It may also be wise for parents to avoid wearing contact lenses for the duration of their child’s pink eye to avoid introducing harmful microbes into the eye with the contact lens.
 Sport your specs until your child’s eyes have healed.

 4. Make Your Child Feel More Comfortable

 Viral conjunctivitis is often the cause of pink eye in children and the primary treatment is simply easing your child’s symptoms.

 Soothing eye drops may be helpful in reducing irritation.
 You can also prepare a warm or cool compress to place over your child’s affected eye.
 Be sure to use a fresh washcloth each time, and thoroughly wash your hands afterwards.

 Warm compresses are great for viral and bacterial pink eye, while cool compresses work best for pink eye caused by allergies and irritants.

 Your eye doctor will give you further instructions on how to care for your child’s condition and ease any discomfort.

 If your child has pink eye, we can help!
-Call Browz Eyeware in Calgary to schedule an eye exam today.
+Call Browz Eyeware in Bridgeland to schedule an eye exam today.

 Want to Learn More?
 Read on!